 The good news is, you'll get an email to indicate each new stage of the process.
 And both the sponsors and the refugee will get that email.
 So there's not really much point in obsessively checking the 'Check application status' website (once you have your G number) to see if there's any update.
+And that website doesn't seem to work at all for applications that were submitted through the 'portal' system introduced in late 2025.

 With all that said, let's consider a typical timeline.